dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 The result is significantly slower than that of mailslots and named pipes so far.
 A single Java program that uses a thread as a client was also implemented that yields similar results.

+# Java Sockets

+This IPC mechanism does not use any native code and simply makes use of Java's socket mechanisms.
+The code was written in the WindowsIPC class as simple methods.
+I first implemented the socket server in the method `createJavaSocketServer` that returns a string and takes a port number as an argument.
+It creates a socket server that waits for a client connection by calling the `accept` method on a `Socket` object.
+A `DataInputStream` object is used to read what a client has written to the server.
+A `DataOutputStream` object is used to echo the message it received back to the client process.
+Some error checking is in place to ensure that a valid port number is used.
+Finally, the method returns the string value that the client sent across the socket.

+After I implemented the server, I implemented the client.
+The client returns an int which represents if the method executed as expected.
+A returned value of zero indicates that the method executed as expected.
+-1 indicates an error occured.
+The method takes the host name, port and message as arguments.
+The host name, in this case, should always be localhost (127.0.0.1).
+The port number should be above 1024 to not use privileged port numbers.
+A `Socket` object connects to localhost and the port number specified.
+A `DataOutputStream` object writes data to the server using the method `WriteUTF` (since) a string value is being sent from the client to the server.
+The client then prints out the message that was echoed back from the server (in this case, it is just the same message that was sent across).

+Java sockets execution time and performance is significantly poor in relation to the other IPC mechanisms that have been implemented so far.
+A client and server program were implemented as well as a program that used a Java thread as a client.
+Both yield similar results.
+After executing them 10 times and averaging the runtime for one-way sending of a message (division by 2) the result was: 2984249,45 ns.
+This is significantly slower than the other methods (even Winsock).